Borsdata-Sweden/ExcelPlugin/README.md

 ### Excel 2010 (v14)
 - Refresh button is not working correct.
 The API is only called once.
 Workaround is to save file and restart excel.
 Then refresh makes a new Api call.

+### Poor VBA support
+Börsdata Excel plugin has poor support for VBA and Macro.
+The new Börsdata functions is not built or tested for VBA.
+Please use pure Excel formulas with Börsdata Excel plugin.